kubernetes/community/contributors/design-proposals/pod-safety.md

 * Storage server APIs to block client access

 to appropriately limit the ability of the partitioned system to impact the cluster.
+Fencing agents today use many of these mechanisms to allow the system to make progress in the event of failure.
+The key contribution of Kubernetes is to define a strongly consistent pattern whereby fencing agents can be plugged in.

 To allow users, clients, and automated systems like the fencing controllers to observe partitions, we propose an additional responsibility to the node controller